modernweb-dev/rocket/site/pages/40--blog/002--sharing-time/index.rocket.md

 Let's use Rockets component loader.

-1️⃣ Move component to `site/src/components/MyWarning.js`
+1️⃣ Move component to `site/src/components/MyWarning.js` <br>
-2️⃣ Export class and remove the registration
+2️⃣ Export class and remove the registration <br>
-3️⃣ Add the component to the component loader
+3️⃣ Add the component to the component loader <br>

 ```js
 // site/src/components/MyWarning.js